bablukpik/nest-rest-api/README.md

-# NestJS Task Management Application - APIs
+# NestJS Task Management Application - REST APIs

 This is a simple NestJS task management application to perform CRUD operations.